Petit Computer

 It is a remake of old BASIC game from old game making book for MSX computer.

 It is a simple block pushing puzzle game.
-Control left or right player to push blocks and move all balls to bottom.

 but, if both players are on same line, they will not push at all.